Dr Alicja Syska

 British Association for American Studies

-In my role as a historian, I teach a range of modules including Visual History (with emphasis on film), US History, Popular Culture, and Dissertation Preparation.
+In my role as a historian, I teach a range of modules including Visual History (with emphasis on film), US History, Popular Culture, German History, Cold War and Dissertation Preparation.
 I also supervise undergraduate dissertations.

 Grants & contracts